Ouphix/synchro-psychotherapies/steps2.md

 The idea of this project is to be a first step toward a better understanding of therapeutic or parent-children relationship.
 We focused on motion history since it was technically the easiest modality.
 However, a lot of improvements could be added to add other modalities or to improve analysis by using for instance modeling or machine learning techniques.
 Therefore, we decided to share our analysis scripts.
 Both of them are published but the MONRADO script is much more commented, organized.
 Data dictionnaries are more described in order to better understand the process.

 However, it is not possible to share the raw materials with consist of confidential psychotherapy sessions.
 It would be very relevant to share this material to let possibility to other team to compare this results with other softwares or modules with different goals than motion history synchrony analysis.
-In the research in algorithm development, some databases are shared and promoted in challenges that enable the development of the best classifier for instance.
+In the research in algorithm development, some databases are shared and promoted during [challenge sessions](http://sspnet.eu/avec2011/) between  laboratories.
+This enable the development of the best classifier for instance.

 ### INCANT Study